 Whatever the final case may be re: cut and fill, the submitted materials indicate that the slab level of the parking garage is 39 feet below the highest existing point on the site that will be excavated (the MECT estimates that the hilltop excavation will displace approximately 270,000 cubic yards of material).
 There are significant retaining walls proposed on all sides of the plinth to provide a broad enough space for the structure, the entry drive, infiltration areas, and a wastewater leaching field.
 It is clear that the area of the plinth is at its maximum, given existing environmental site constraints that include extreme grade changes, vernal pools, wetland setbacks, and a river setback...and, of course, the need to ring the buildable area with a ramped access drive.
 From the civil engineering drawings, it appears that in order to create the platform for the building, access to it, and area for infiltration, approximately 7.3 acres will need to be completely cleared of all existing vegetation, and virtually all of the existing grades within that area will be modified.
-Note that additional clearing and grading will have to happen on the southern extension of the site to provide additional leaching fields.
+Note that additional clearing and grading will have to happen on the southern extension of the site to provide additional leaching fields (with the switch to municipal sewage disposal and treatment, this is no longer the case).
 This reviewer has made no assumptions as to other potential outdoor programming that may be slated for the southern site (as none are stated in the application materials).

 The proposed building on top of the plinth is a large, H-shaped, 136-unit, three to four-story structure, at its highest, 46 feet above the adjacent grade.
 At its outside dimensions, the building spans 475 feet north-to-south, 264 feet east-to-west.
 The building residential footprint is approximately 57,000 GSF, with a building total of approximately 262,000 GSF that includes 92,000 SF of parking at the bottom level (the parking footprint is larger than the residential footprint).
 The garage encloses 220 parking spaces.
 There are an additional 16 spaces provided outside of the garage.
 214 of the spaces are "standard", 6 are compact.
 The unit mix is 55@1-bedroom, 66@2-bedroom, and 15@3-bedroom.
 That makes a total of 232 bedrooms.
+No apparent change.

 Included at the first residential level is access to an amenity courtyard atop the parking garage, as well as a non-habitable garage roof area.
 It is not clear from the drawings whether the non-habitable roof area is vegetated or finished with a pattern of decorative stone ballast (landscape drawings say stone, architectural say "extensive green roof").
-Amenities in the north courtyard are not detailed in the landscape drawings, but a note indicates that they will include a 4-footdeep pool, cabanas, site furnishings, synthetic turf activity area, planters, outdoor bar and kitchen, fire pit, and areas of green roof.
+Green roof reference has been removed from the architectural drawings (roof will be patterned stone ballast as shown on Landscape plan).
+Amenities in the north courtyard are not detailed in the landscape drawings, but a note indicates that they will include a 4-foot-deep pool, cabanas, site furnishings, synthetic turf activity area, planters, outdoor bar and kitchen, fire pit, and areas of green roof.
 It does not appear from the architectural plans that the units surrounding the courtyard will have direct access to it.
 Drawings note amenity courtyard is a total of 14,944 SF.
 Unspecified indoor amenities occupy 9,643 SF.

 In addition to the north courtyard, there is a 3,350 SF, elevator-fed common roof deck indicated on the roof plan.
 There does not appear to be any additional information provided regarding the programming of that space.
+No change.